dslmeinte/LWC2014/README.md

 Note that sellingPrice and/or privateDebt might be ```undefined```.
 However, since this lazy value is "non-funky" (3rd parameter not present, thus not set to true), first all dependent (wrapped) values are checked for definedness.
 If they're not all defined, the expression evaluates to ```undefined```.
-One only has to use "funky" when e.g. using shortcutting boolean operators, or in pathological cases such as multiplying with 0.
+One only has to use "funky" when for some combinations/ranges of input, it doesn't matter whether a value is undefined, e.g. using shortcutting boolean operators, and/or in pathological cases such as multiplying with 0.

+The reason for using a dependent values _function_, instead of direct references to variables, is that it relieves the form builder of the need to make sure widgets are instantiated before they're referenced in an expression function.
+This is particularly necessary because of the _variable hoisting_ that JS does.
+The other reason is that it makes the expression function's code look much better, because it's not (always) necessary to test for definedness and postfix with ```.value()```.